-How to Increase Ratings & Reviews with the iOS Ratings Prompt
+How to Increase Ratings & Reviews with iOS Ratings Prompt

-According to data pulled by AppTweak on the top 500 iOS apps in the US, they found that on average apps with high ratings rank 25 spots higher than medium apps, and rank a whopping 60 spots higher than low rated apps.
+According to data pulled by AppTweak on the top 500 iOS apps in the US, they found that on average apps with high ratings rank 25 spots higher than medium apps, and rank a whopping 60 spots higher than low-rated apps.

-The Rating Prompt has also made high quality ratings much easier to acquire.
+That’s not all.
+It’s also known that ratings have a large impact on your conversion rate, which has influence over other variables.
+The rating prompt has also made high quality ratings much easier to acquire.
 According to data pulled from AppTweak, the top 100 in the US App Store are made up of mostly high rated apps.

 The framework is broken down into 4 components:

-- 👤 Who sees the prompt
+- Who sees the prompt

-- ⌚ When in a user’s life-cycle the prompt is shown
+- When in a user’s life-cycle the prompt is shown

-- 📍 Where during an app session the prompt pops up
+- Where during an app session the prompt pops up

 At Keepsafe Photo Vault, we determined that a user was activated once they had imported a certain amount of content into the app.
 The completion of this event lead to many other high-value engagement events in addition to much higher retention.

 When: Deliver before your users churn